Islam Question & Answer

 This is also indicated by the verses in which Allah says (interpretation of the meaning):

-‘Aa’ishah (may Allah be pleased with her) said: Tell Zayd that his jihad with the Messenger of Allah (S) will be cancelled out unless he repents.
-Narrated by al-Daaraqutni (3/52) and al-Bayhaqi (5/330)
+`Aishah (may Allah be pleased with her) said: Tell Zayd that his Jihad with the Messenger of Allah (peace and blessings of Allah be upon him) will be cancelled out unless he repents.
+(Narrated by Ad-Daraqutni, 3/52 and Al-Bayhaqi, 5/330)

 This indicates that some bad deeds cancel out some good deeds, but they may be restored if one repents.

-“O you who believe!
-Obey Allah, and obey the Messenger (Muhammad) and render not vain your deeds” [Muhammad 47:33]
+{O you who believe!
+Obey Allah, and obey the Messenger (Muhammad) and render not vain your deeds.} [Muhammad 47:33]

 Then they began to fear major sins after they found out that they may cancel out good deeds.

-It was narrated that Qataadah said concerning this verse: Whoever among you can avoid rendering vain his righteous deeds by doing bad deeds, let him do so, and there is no strength except with Allah.
+It was narrated that Qatadah said concerning this verse: Whoever among you can avoid rendering vain his righteous deeds by doing bad deeds, let him do so, and there is no strength except with Allah.
 Good cancels out evil, and evil cancels out good, and what matters is one’s final deeds.

-Ibn Rajab (may Allah have mercy on him) said: There are very many reports from the salaf about good deeds being cancelled out by major sins, and it would take too long to list them all.
+Ibn Rajab (may Allah have mercy on him) said: There are very many reports from the Salaf about good deeds being cancelled out by major sins, and it would take too long to list them all.
 Hudhayfah said: Slandering a chaste innocent woman cancels out the good deeds of a hundred years.

-It was narrated that ‘Ata’ said: A man may say a word in anger that destroys the good deeds of sixty or seventy years.
+It was narrated that `Ata’ said: A man may say a word in anger that destroys the good deeds of sixty or seventy years.

 And Allah knows best.